Project-64/reloaded/README.md

 With the advent of online version control services like Github (and some earlier), things can change.
 This repository is meant to be publicly available and everyone can clone it, send pull request, etc. I also try to make it "loosely connected" to any person, especially myself.
 The owner of the repository is an "organisation" (in the sense of Gihub's terminology) called "Project-64" and can have multiple maintainers or can be transferred along with its whole content to another entity with ease.
 I have also created a — hopefully — [more user friendly interface](http://e4aws.silverdr.com/project64/) to the project's always latest "master" branch copies.
 The pages there contain also the original covers' scans, allow reading or downloading the always latest versions and may be useful for all not so SCM/git/github savvy people out there.
 Please note however that while I expect the repository to last, the same cannot be guaranteed about the pages I maintain myself.

-Last and least — if you like the idea beyond reviving the project and want to help but have no resources (time, skills, equipment, ...) to be an active participant and contributor to the content, please consider a [donation](http://e4aws.silverdr.com/resources/bitcoin/QRproject64donation.png) in the form of [BTC/XBT](http://bitcoin.org/).
-Received donations (if any) will be distributed among active and interested contributors.
+Almost Last and least — if you like the idea beyond reviving the project and want to help but have no resources (time, skills, equipment, ...) to be an active participant and contributor to the content, please consider a [donation](http://e4aws.silverdr.com/resources/bitcoin/QRproject64donation.png) in the form of [BTC/XBT](http://bitcoin.org/).
+Received donations will be used to help the project by either purchasing additional books, services or related equipment, funding the development of interfaces to the content or distributed among active and interested contributors.
+Please mark the transaction as "Project 64 Reloaded donation".

+Happy reading, referencing and hacking!

 silverdr